 Crestview Drug Crimes Lawyer

-Flaherty Defense Firm does not represent snitches.
+Disclaimer: Flaherty Defense Firm does not represent snitches.
 If you are currently working for the police, or you want to work as a confidential informant to help your case, please call another attorney.
-I will not be a part of getting more people in trouble for drugs.
+We will not be a part of getting more people in trouble for drugs.

 Police officers and Sheriff Deputies in Crestview cast a very wide net in going after drug traffickers, but unfortunately, all too often it is the person with a small amount of drugs on them for personal use that gets caught in the cross-hairs.
 The consequences for a “victimless” crime are often harsh and can last a lifetime.

 If you have been charged with a drug crime in Crestview, whether you are a local resident, military member, or a visitor, you have rights and legal options.
 My name is Tim Flaherty.
-I’ve practiced criminal defense in Crestview and throughout Okaloosa County since 2001, so I’ve learned what it takes to counter overzealous law enforcement officials looking to make an example out of drug offenders.
+I’ve practiced criminal defense in Crestview and throughout Okaloosa County since 2001.
+My partner’s name is Brandy Merrifield.
+We know what it takes to counter overzealous law enforcement officials looking to make an example out of drug offenders.

 Common Drug Offenses in Crestview

 We have defended a wide range of drug crimes in Crestview.
 Here is a list of the most common drug crimes that we defend:

 A controlled substance is any substance regulated by Florida Statutes based on a “level of addictability.”
 Many of these substances are available by prescription only.
 It is illegal to be in possession of a controlled substance without a prescription in Crestview.
 Some of the most common controlled substances, both prescriptions and non-prescription are: Codeine, Percocet, Xanax, Valium, Methamphetamine, Molly, Hydrocodone, and Oxycontin.
 Although penalties for possession of a controlled substance vary by drug, all possession convictions can result in prison time, probation, and revocation of your driver’s license.